TwoxMaybe/python_snake_game/README.md

 Status: Fully functional.

-For this moment all the features that i wanted was implemented.

 Add sound effects.

 Fine-tune the UI/UX for a more polished aesthetic.

+After of that all the features that i wanted will be implemented.

 Developed by [Cristhian Navas (TwoXMaybe)]